lextoumbourou/notes/ud359-intro-to-data-science/final_project/final_project.md

 The subway is a quintessential piece of New York culture; having been featued in countless novels, movies and TV shows.

-In this short article, we're going to do some analysis on how weather affects the MTAs ridership, specifically asking the question: what happens when it rains?
+For subway operators, predicting and understanding the connection between people's behaviour and weather conditions can be absolutley essential for operational planning.
+So, in this short article, we're going to do some analysis on how weather affects the MTAs ridership, specifically asking the question: what happens when it rains?

 ## Dataset

-The dataset includes data from roughly 550 stations across New York.
+Our sample dataset includes data from roughly 550 stations across New York.
 It begins on the 1st of May and ends on the 30th.

 According to our dataset, there were over 144,532,327 people entering the turnstile for the month, an average of about 4,817,744 per day and about 33,724,209 entries per week.